- What is Yakiniku?

 It’s safe to say that attaining an A5 grade is exceptionally difficult and if you see it on the menu, you know it’s top-notch.

 Are you curious about A5 grade Kobe beef?

-If you want to see the very highest grade Japanese beef like Kobe beef or Matsusaka beef, you’ll love this video by Simon and Martina.
+I discuss this in my wagyu guide, but if you want to see the very highest grade Japanese beef like Kobe beef or Matsusaka beef, you’ll love this video by Simon and Martina.

 Pork and Other Cuts